- Religion and Philosophy»

 For there are many rebellious men, empty talkers and deceivers, especially those of the circumcision, who must be silenced because they are upsetting whole families, teaching things they should not teach for the sake of sordid gain. - Titus 1:10-11

 Collateral damage often occurs when people ignore important issues that needs to be addressed by sweeping them under the carpet.
-Often, the "carpet" is too small compared to the "mire" being put under it.
-The problem compiles when the masses buy into the chicanery of church leaders and their minions. the result is that the carpet starts to fester, smell and rot.
-The once beautiful carpet is now stained, there is a pervasive smell of mold, which creates a foul, incessant spiritual atmosphere.
-If the carpet isn't cleaned thoroughly, thrown out, or replaced, the effects of the situation become even more dire, fueling the spiritual death and disaster for many believers.
-There are no shortages of church scandals and the aftermath that leaves so many people disillusioned.
-This possibly could have been avoided by those who where willing to boldly stand on the Word of God.
-The Holy Spirit can give us all discernment and wisdom in handling a situation and addressing (nipping it in the bud) these issues before they get out of hand.
-Do we not all have access to Scriptures to define the standards?
-Do we filter it through other's opinions, or twisted ideology?
+Over time the carpet will become too small compared to all the mire being put under it.
+The problem compiles even more when the religious masses are muzzled by their church leaders.
+The result is that the carpet starts to fester, smell and rot.
+The carpet becomes stained with pervasive smell of mold that creates a foul, incessant spiritual atmosphere.
+They love to pay for 'Mr. Clean' to come in and solve their problems and whitewash their situation.
+However, if the carpet isn't cleaned thoroughly by the standard of God's word, the effects of the situation become even more dire creating disaster for many believers.
+This why today there are no shortages of scandals in the false church system.
+The aftermath of allowing sin leaves many people disillusioned in their faith.
+All this could have been avoided if there were enough willing to boldly stand on the word of God and do something about it.

 The LORD said to me, “What do you see, Amos?”
 And I said, “A plumb line.”
 Then the Lord said,“Behold I am about to put a plumb line in the midst of My people Israel.
 I will spare them no longer. - Amos 7:8

 “I will make justice the measuring line and righteousness the level; then hail will sweep away the refuge of lies and the waters will overflow the secret place. - Isaiah 28:17